jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 The `jupyter.widget.version` comm target and associated version validation messages are gone.
 Instead, it is up to the package maintainers to ensure that the versions of the packages speak the same widget message protocol.
 We encourage kernel and frontend package developers to clearly indicate which protocol version the package supports.

+While in version 1, binary buffers could only be top level attributes of the `state` object, now any item in the state can be a binary buffer.
+All binary buffers that are a descendant of the state object (in a nested object, or list) will be removed from that object or list.
+The 'path' of each binary buffer and it's data are send seperately, so the state object can be reconstructed on the other side of the wire.
+This change was necessary to allow sending for instance the data for an array/tensor, plus its metadata (shape, type, masks).

 ## Implementating the Jupyter widgets protocol in the kernel

 In this section, we concentrate on implementing the Jupyter widget messaging protocol in the kernel.